icons.svg

 • 🌳 Avocado trees can live and produce fruit for over 100 years

-• 🏆 The word “avocado” comes from Aztec word “āhuacatl” (meaning testicle, referring to shape)
+• 🏆 The word “avocado” comes from the Aztec Nahuatl word “āhuacatl” (meaning testicle, a reference to its shape)

-• 💚 There are over 500 varieties of avocados worldwide
+• 💚 There are over 500 varieties of avocados worldwide, but Hass dominates 95% of the commercial market

-• 🥇 Hass avocados are named after postman Rudolph Hass who patented the variety in 1935
+• 🥇 Hass avocados are named after postman Rudolph Hass, who patented the variety in 1935 from a chance seedling

-• 🌱 One avocado tree can produce up to 200–300 avocados per year
+• 🌱 One mature avocado tree can produce 200–300 avocados per year

-• 🎨 Avocado oil has a very high smoke point (520°F) - great for cooking
+• 🎨 Avocado oil has an exceptionally high smoke point (520°F / 271°C) — higher than most cooking oils

-• 🥑 Avocados don’t ripen on the tree - they mature after being picked
+• 🥑 Avocados never ripen on the tree — they only begin to soften after being picked

 Frequently Asked Questions (FAQs)

 Q: How do I ripen avocados quickly?
 A: Place unripe avocados in a paper bag with a banana or apple.
-These fruits release ethylene gas that speeds ripening.
-Keep at room temperature and check daily.
-Typically ripens in 1–3 days.
-For same-day use, wrap in foil and bake at 200°F (90°C) for 10–15 minutes (texture will differ).
+These fruits release ethylene gas that accelerates ripening.
+Keep at room temperature and check daily — typically ripens in 1–3 days.
+For same-day use, wrap tightly in foil and bake at 200°F (90°C) for 10–15 minutes, though the texture will differ from naturally ripened fruit.

 Q: How do I keep cut avocado from turning brown?
-A: Browning is oxidation.
-Prevent it by: (1) Brushing cut surface with lemon or lime juice, (2) Storing with pit still in, (3) Wrapping tightly in plastic wrap to exclude air, (4) Storing cut-side down in container with water or onion.
-Refrigerate immediately.
-Use within 1–2 days.
+A: Browning is caused by oxidation when flesh is exposed to air.
+Prevent it by: (1) brushing the cut surface with lemon or lime juice, (2) keeping the pit in the unused half, (3) wrapping tightly in cling film to exclude air, (4) storing cut-side down in a container.
+Refrigerate immediately and use within 1–2 days.

 Q: What’s the difference between Hass and Fuerte avocados?
-A: Hass avocados are smaller, pebbly-skinned, turn dark when ripe, and have rich, creamy, nutty flavor—most popular variety (95% of commercial).
-Fuerte avocados are larger, smooth green skin, don’t change color when ripe, and have milder, less oily taste.
-Both nutritious; Hass preferred for flavor.
+A: Hass avocados are smaller with pebbly skin that turns dark purple-black when ripe, and have a rich, creamy, nutty flavor — they account for 95% of commercial production.
+Fuerte avocados are larger with smooth green skin that stays green when ripe, and have a milder, lighter taste.
+Both are nutritious; Hass is preferred for its richer flavor and creamier texture.

 Q: Can I eat avocado on a keto diet?
-A: Yes!
-Avocados are perfect for keto diets.
-They’re low in carbs (8.5g total, only 1.8g net carbs per 100g after subtracting fiber), high in healthy fats (15g), and provide essential nutrients.
-Half an avocado is an ideal keto snack or meal component.
-Supports ketosis while providing satiety.
+A: Avocados are one of the best fruits for keto.
+Per 100g they have only 1.8g net carbs (8.5g total carbs minus 6.7g fiber), 15g healthy fats, and essential micronutrients.
+Half an avocado makes an ideal keto snack or meal component that supports ketosis while providing satiety and nutrition.

 Banana Papaya Coconut